41ntn0l13/zsh0ck.github.com/writeups/tryhackme/THM-Neighbour/index.md

   <img src="/img/neighbour_thm/0.png">
 </p>

-Hello everyone, in this location, I will explain the solution of the machine named neighbor in tryhackme.
+Hello everyone, in this write-up i will explain the solution of the machine named "Neighbor" in tryhackme.

 ## Scanning